 The fire danger period is declared by the Country Fire Authority and can vary from one region to another.
-In the Shire of Campaspe the current fire danger period starts 1am on Friday, 17 November 2017.

 The fire danger period is not the same as a total fire ban, but it does include restrictions.
 For example, there are restrictions on:

 - welding and grinding

 - and using heavy equipment.